m1maker/ngt-docs/ngt_documents/main/general/advance.md

 }
 ```

 As you can see, the engine does not cause the runtime error and stop execution.
-Instead, it skippeds to the next code, more like continue we learned in the loops chapter.
+Instead, it skippeds to the next code, more like continue we learned in the loops chapter, and manually exits the program.